 The Changes in Local Curriculum

 In an examination of Maine's community colleges, the Portland Press Herald reveals that these institutions are also quickly shifting their curriculum to embrace the current local economy.
 Instead of focusing on theoretical course offerings, these colleges have introduced more practical vocational programs.
-In fact, the entire Maine Community College System is launching more vocational class options, certifications
+In fact, the entire Maine Community College System is launching more vocational class options, certifications, and degrees.

 Highlighting the need for this shift, Maine's educational leaders assert, "In an era of tight budgets, the community college system can't pursue every possible program or provide its offerings on as many campuses as students would ideally like?These choices reflect good resource prioritization."
 By prioritizing more hands-on, practical, and professionally stable vocational options, college leaders are confident that their institutions can more effectively serve their student community and state economy.